Brandenburg Gate: 19th and early 20th centuries

 The Brandenburg Gate has played different political roles in German history.
 After the 1806 Prussian defeat at the Battle of Jena-Auerstedt, Napoleon was the first to use the Brandenburg Gate for a triumphal procession, and took its quadriga to Paris.
 After Napoleon's defeat in 1814 and the Prussian occupation of Paris by General Ernst von Pfuel, the quadriga was restored to Berlin.
-It was now redesigned by Karl Friedrich Schinkel for the new role of the Brandenburg Gate as a Prussian triumphal arch.
+It was then redesigned by Karl Friedrich Schinkel for the new role of the Brandenburg Gate as a Prussian triumphal arch.
 The goddess, now definitely Victoria, was equipped with the Prussian eagle and Iron Cross on her lance with a wreath of oak leaves.

 The quadriga faces east, as it did when it was originally installed in 1793.
 Only the royal family was allowed to pass through the central archway, as well as members of the Pfuel family, from 1814 to 1919.
 The Kaiser granted this honour to the family in gratitude to Ernst von Pfuel, who had overseen the return of the quadriga to the top of the gate.
 In addition, the central archway was also used by the coaches of ambassadors on the single occasion of their presenting their letters of credence to council.

+After 1900, due to weathering and environmental damage, smaller and larger pieces of stone began to fall from the gate.
+Comprehensive renovation work began in 1913, which had to be interrupted by the outbreak of World War I and was not completed until 1926.
+Meanwhile, the events of the November Revolution had led to further significant damage, particularly to the quadriga.
+Indeed, the gate was used as a firing position by government troops during both the Spartacist uprising of January 1919 and the Kapp Putsch in March 1920.
+The restoration work was carried out on site under the direction of Kurt Kluge.
+For this purpose, the quadriga was encased in a wooden structure.
+Berliners spoke of the "highest horse stable in Berlin", but regardless of the weather, the work could be carried out in the dry without any delay.
+The numerous sandstone reliefs were restored and partially renovated under the artistic direction of Wilhelm Wandschneider, who remodeled one of the centaur metopes with a different motif.